aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 ## Resource `FungibleAssetWallet`

-The resource of an object holding the properties of fungible assets.
+The wallet object that holds fungible assets of a specific type associated with an account.

 <pre><code><b>struct</b> <a href="fungible_asset.md#0x1_fungible_asset_FungibleAssetWallet">FungibleAssetWallet</a> <b>has</b> key